Awi-24/Awi-24/README.md

 # About Me 👨‍💻

 Hello!
-I'm Adrian Widmer, a Computer Engineering student at SENAI CIMATEC, currently in the sixth semester.
-I've been focusing heavily on automation and introductory machine learning projects, primarily using Python 🐍.
+I'm Adrian Widmer, a Computer Engineering student at SENAI CIMATEC, currently in the eigth semester.
+I've been focusing heavily on automation and machine learning projects, primarily using Python 🐍.
 Additionally, I have skills in other languages such as:
 - C++ 🖥️
 - TypeScript 🌐
 - Java ☕